salesforcecli/plugin-packaging/messages/package_update.md

 - Update the description of the package with the specified ID; uses the specified Dev Hub org:

-  <%= config.bin %> <%= command.id %> --package 0Ho... --description "New Package Description" --target-hub-org devhub@example.com
+  <%= config.bin %> <%= command.id %> --package 0Ho... --description "New Package Description" --target-dev-hub devhub@example.com

 # flags.package.summary